Fast calculation of Gaussian Process multiple-fold cross-validation residuals and their covariances: Introduction and notation

 We focus here on cross-validation in the context of GP modelling, and more specifically on adapting fast formulae for leave-one-out to multiple-fold cross-validation and exploring how these can be efficiently exploited in topics such as model diagnostics and covariance hyperparameter fitting.
 One of the essential bricks of the proposed approaches turns out to be closed-form formulae for the covariance structure of cross-validation residuals.
 Our main results are presented both in the Simple Kriging and Universal Kriging frameworks.
 They contribute to a lively stream of research on cross-validation that pertains to GP modelling, and also to further related classes of statistical models.

 Leave-one-out and multiple-fold cross-validation in the GP framework were tackled as early as in \cite{Dubrule1983}, and some further references as well as a more recent account of their use in machine learning is given in Chapter~5 of \cite{Rasmussen.Williams2006}.
-A survey of cross-validation procedures for model selection is presented in \cite{Arlot2010}.
-Cross-validation for selecting a model selection procedure is tackled in \cite{Zhang2015}. \cite{LeGratiet.etal2015} proposed cokriging-based sequential design strategies using fast cross-validation for multi-fidelity computer codes. \cite{Fischer2016} studied model selection for GP Regression by Approximation Set Coding. \cite{Martino2017} suggested new probabilistic cross-validation Estimators for Gaussian Process Regression.
+On a different note, cross-validation has lead to a number of investigations in the context of spline modelling, for instance in \cite{Golub1979} where generalized cross-validation was used for the selection of ridge (regularization) parameter.
+In the realm of GP modelling for computer experiments, cross-validation was tackled as early as in \cite{Currin1989} (with a pioneering discussion on links to MLE), and leave-one-out was investigated in \cite{Bachoc2013} and found to deliver a valuable alternative to MLE in misspecified cases.
+A general survey of cross-validation procedures for model selection is presented in \cite{Arlot2010}.
+Cross-validation for model selections is further tackled in \cite{Zhang2015}. \cite{LeGratiet.etal2015} proposed cokriging-based sequential design strategies using fast cross-validation for multi-fidelity computer codes. \cite{Fischer2016} studied model selection for GP Regression by Approximation Set Coding. \cite{Martino2017} suggested new probabilistic cross-validation Estimators for Gaussian Process Regression.
 Cross-validation strategies for data with temporal, spatial, hierarchical, or phylogenetic structure were investigated in \cite{Roberts2017}.
 New prediction error estimators were defined in \cite{Rabinowicz2020}, where novel model selection criteria in the same spirit as AIC and Mallow's $C_{p}$ were suggested.
-Leave-One-Out cross-validation for Bayesian model comparison in large data was recently tackled in \cite{Magnusson2020}. \cite{Kaminsky2021} introduced an efficient batch multiple-fold cross-Validation Voronoi adaptive sampling technique for global surrogate modeling. \cite{Rabinowicz2020a} introduced a bias-corrected cross-validation estimator for correlated data. \cite{Bates2021} tackles the crucial questions of what cross-validation does estimate and how well it does it.
-While the focus in the latter is mostly on linear regression, the overall discussion and the rich bibliographical compilation places it within a broader cross-validation perspective.
+Leave-One-Out cross-validation for Bayesian model comparison in large data was recently tackled in \cite{Magnusson2020}. \cite{Kaminsky2021} introduced an efficient batch multiple-fold cross-validation Voronoi adaptive sampling technique for global surrogate modeling. \cite{Rabinowicz2020a} introduced a bias-corrected cross-validation estimator for correlated data. \cite{Bates2023} tackles the question of what one actually does estimate in cross-validation.
+In contrast with the random design settings considered in the latter as in many theoretical works pertaining to cross-validation, our baseline settings here will assume a fixed design.